zonbrisad/fplot/README.md

 - [ ] Remove --plotpid and use --plot pid, --plot option will assume that a number is a pid
 - [ ] Individual timer for all plots
 - [ ] finding min/max
+- [ ] Ability to scroll large datasets

 ### Alternative plot parameter system